Muhammed-Yasir/amazone-web-clone/README.md

-# amazone-web-clone
-This is a clone of amazone shopping website.
+This is a clone of amazone shopping website.it is made up of using the programming languages like html,css and javascript.